 - Business name search: You need to search for a business name that is not in use currently.
 You can conduct name search here.

 - Name Reservation: Once you have identified business entity name, you can reserve the name with the Secretary of State pursuant to Section 30-21-303, Idaho Code.
 Name reservations are valid for a period of 120 days.

-- Name Registration: If you are foreign entity planning to set up company in Idaho then you will be required to register business name with the Secretary of State pursuant to Section 30-21-301, Idaho Code.
+- Name Registration: If you are foreign entity planning to set up company in Idaho then you will be required to register a business name with the Secretary of State pursuant to Section 30-21-301, Idaho Code.

 Choose a Registered Agent

 According to Section 30-21-401, Idaho Code, a domestic or foreign corporation or LLC in the state of Idaho will be required to maintain a registered agent.
-We are one of the respected registered agents in Idaho and will be responsible towards initiating incorporation in Idaho through processing of all your documents including “Articles of Incorporation” for domestic corporations and “Foreign Registration Statement” for foreign corporations.
+We are one of the respected registered agents in Idaho and will be responsible for initiating incorporation in Idaho through processing of all your documents including “Articles of Incorporation” for domestic corporations and “Foreign Registration Statement” for foreign corporations.

 Articles of Incorporation and Foreign Registration Statement

 You will be required to file “Articles of Incorporation” pursuant to Section 30-29-201, Idaho Code, if your business is a domestic corporation.
 You will have to file a “Certificate of Authority” pursuant to Section 30-21-501, Idaho Code, if it is a foreign business entity.
-In order to streamline the process of incorporation in Idaho, we can file documents on your behalf through the online process or through expedited process.
+In order to streamline the process of incorporation in Idaho, we can file documents on your behalf through the online process or through an expedited process.